lgersman/pnpmkambrium/packages/docker/shaunch/README.md

 - How can I exit `shaunch` from a command ?

-  Just call `shaunch exit` in your command script (see [dynamic configuration example](https://github.com/lgersman/pnpmkambrium/tree/develop/packages/docker/shaunch/examples/commands-by-script)).
+  Just call `shaunch: exit` in your command script (see [dynamic configuration example](https://github.com/lgersman/pnpmkambrium/tree/develop/packages/docker/shaunch/examples/commands-by-script)).
 The `shaunch` command is a exported function exporting some operations like exiting.